 As you go through the different stages of life, your financial needs and goals can change.
 Whether you’re graduating college, getting married, buying a house, starting a family, or planning for retirement, all of these momentous occasions require more financial responsibility.
 Life insurance can walk alongside life with you and help you during these special milestones.

-Did you know that the average out-of-pocket expenses for a cancer patient are $703 per month?3 While the main benefit of life insurance is the invaluable death benefit protection it provides, many policies also come with living benefits, which may be used for a variety of expenses—including covering the costs of a major medical illness.
+Studies of cancer survivors have suggested that between 33% and 80% of the survivors have used savings to finance medical expenses and between 2% and 34% have borrowed money to pay for their care or have medical debt.3 While the main benefit of life insurance is the invaluable death benefit protection it provides, many policies also come with living benefits, which may be used for a variety of expenses—including covering the costs of a major medical illness.

 Source: 2019 Insurance Barometer Report, LIMRA.
 Accessed January 2020.